Olarinre/github-data-pipeline/README.md

 ## 📄 License

-This project is available for learning, educational, and portfolio purposes.
+This project is available for learning, and portfolio purposes.